skoerfgen/ACMECert/README.md

 >>
 >> Clients SHOULD set reasonable limits on the their checking interval.
 For example, values under one minute could be treated as if they were one minute, and values over one day could be treated as if they were one day.
 ###### Errors/Exceptions
-> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occured getting the ACME Renewal Information.
+> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occurred getting the ACME Renewal Information.

 ---